 As many financial experts have noted, the decision to access your super early should not be taken lightly, as it may have long-term financial impacts.
 Even temporary access to your superannuation fund could reverse the benefits you have accumulated specifically for retirement.

-If you are struggling financially, you can contact the National Debt Helpline on 1800 007 007 for help.
+If you are struggling financially, you can contact the National Debt Helpline on 1800 007 007 or visit their website for help.

 Temporarily reducing the minimum superannuation payment amounts